 - Support and guidance throughout the process; and

 - An advocate who will fight for the compensation you deserve based on the facts of your case.

 To get started on your case today, reach out to the Law Offices of Wolf & Pravato by calling (954) 633-8270.
 Our defective drug lawyers in Fort Lauderdale can help you with your defective drug case in Fort Lauderdale, greater Broward County, or elsewhere in southeastern Florida.

-Types Drug Defects in Fort Lauderdale Defective Drug Cases
+What are the Types of Drug Defects in Fort Lauderdale Defective Drug Cases?

 Drug defects occur in one of three ways:

 Labeling defects include problems with the information printed on the box, bottle, or package insert.
 Manufacturers must include adequate warnings, clear instructions, information about interactions, and other important information.
 Failure to do so could result in injuries for users.

 Some drugs have defects that occur in their design.
 The drug formulation itself causes the problem.
 While many drugs have serious side effects, medications with a defective design generally have serious risks that outweigh the benefits of the medication for most or all users.